Ghent University opens new student residences and seeks additional short-term housing on the private rental market

 Ghent University does not act as a landlord and is not a party to the rental agreement.
 Management, operation, and contractual arrangements remain entirely the responsibility of the provider.

-Interested providers can submit their proposal until 20 March 2026 at 10 a.m. via accommodatie@ugent.be
+You can submit a proposal until 20 March 2026 at 10:00 a.m.

-For students: Ghent University continues to invest in additional student rooms
+Continuing to invest in additional student housing

 Ghent University will continue to invest in additional student rooms in the coming years.
 Through its Student Housing Master Plan, Ghent University aims to realize approximately 1,700 additional student rooms in Ghent by 2028.